-We are currently accepting inquiries from artists, technicians, managers, and other theatre professionals interested in joining our team of Playmakers.
+We accepting inquiries on a rolling basis from artists, technicians, managers, and other theatre professionals interested in joining our team of Playmakers.

 WHAT IS A PLAYMAKER?